 Patients can also work with a donor egg bank to use frozen eggs.
 Using a frozen egg bank may shorten the time spent in the egg donor matching process, as the donors have already cycled and the eggs are immediately available.
 This process allows you to choose your own egg donor match from a data bank.

 RMANJ’s Embryo Donation Program was established by couples who have completed their own families and given their remaining embryos to RMANJ with the intent of matching them to hopeful parents.
 Our embryo and recipient matching process is similar to the egg donation process, and will allow you to review detailed profiles of donors.
-With shorter matching times dependent on selection criteria and a 53.3% delivery rate, nearly 20% higher than the national average for embryo donation, this is another great option to start or grow your family, particularly for patients who do not require a genetic link to the child.

 Every path is different—whether you choose to pursue an anonymous egg donor, a known egg donor, or embryo donation, your RMANJ care team is here to support your decisions and facilitate a successful outcome.